motioneye-project/motioneyeos/board/atmel/xplained/readme.txt

 Note that the default Buildroot configuration is prepared to boot from an SD card: the first stage bootloader, second stage bootloader, kernel image and root filesystem are all located on the SD card.
-Some adjustements in the bootloader configuration will be needed to boot from NAND flash.
+Some adjustments in the bootloader configuration will be needed to boot from NAND flash, see board/atmel/nandflash.txt

 Configuring and building Buildroot
 ----------------------------------

-  make atmel_xplained_defconfig
+  make atmel_sama5d3_xplained_mmc_defconfig
   make

 Preparing the SD card
 ---------------------

-The SD card must be partitionned with at least two partitions: one FAT16 partition for the bootloaders, kernel image and Device Tree blob, and one ext4 partition for the root filesystem.
+The SD card must be partitioned with at least two partitions: one FAT16 partition for the bootloaders, kernel image and Device Tree blob, and one ext4 partition for the root filesystem.
 To partition the SD card: